 • Mushrooms contain a lot of moisture — it’s almost like they’re little sponges.
 Try not to rinse or use water when cleaning mushrooms.
 If they absorb too much their texture will become soggy.

-In all types of mushroom recipes, the secret to properly cooked (not soggy) mushrooms is simple: heat.
+The secret to properly cooked (not soggy) mushrooms is simple: Heat.
 Quickly cooking the moisture of out mushrooms over high heat — whether on the stovetop or in the oven — is the best way to concentrate their flavor and preserve the texture.

 Roasting mushrooms rather than sautéeing means more of them can be cooked at one time on one large sheet pan.
 The dry heat of the oven will evaporate their exuded moisture more evenly.